kambi-sportsbook-widgets/development-environment/README.md

 This is a short guide about setting up Docker for a virtual machine development environment.
 It requires some bash and Apache knowledge

-# Tested on OSX EL Capitan only
+# Tested on OSX EL Capitan, Windows 10 only

 ## TODO: Verify installation and setup on Windows and Linux machines